The Best Nutrition for a Toned Body

 - Wheat grass

-Using the foods that we have recommended, we offer the following suggestions for a daily menu:
+Using the foods that we have recommended, we’d like to offer the following suggestions for a daily menu for a toned body:

 - Breakfast: Toasted whole wheat bread with cottage cheese, honey and seeds.